-File Description enable.c Enables a database for the Audio, Image, and Video Extenders, creates a table, and enables the table and its columns. populate.c Imports data into the table (the program is in C format) Populate.java Imports data into the table (the program is in Java format) query.c Queries the data in the table (the program is in C format) Query.java Queries the data in the table (the program is in Java format) api.c Uses extender APIs to query the database handle.c Demonstrates the use of handles in UDFs and how to make where clause comparisons in SELECT statements qbcatdmo.c Creates a QBIC catalog and catalogs a column of images into the catalog qbicdemo.c Queries a QBIC catalog color.c Makes color table declarations for qbicdemo-c qbicpick.c Presents color, histogram, and positional color selectors for a QBIC query.
+File Description enable.c Enables a database for the Audio, Image, and Video Extenders, creates a table, and enables the table and its columns. populate.c Imports data into the table (the program is in C format) Populate.java Imports data into the table (the program is in Java format) query.c Queries the data in the table (the program is in C format) Query.java Queries the data in the table (the program is in Java format) api.c Uses extender APIs to query the database handle.c Demonstrates the use of handles in UDFs and how to make where clause comparisons in SELECT statements qbcatdmo.c Creates a QBIC catalog and catalogs a column of images into the catalog qbicdemo.c Queries a QBIC catalog color.c Makes color table declarations for qbicdemo.c QbicQry.java Presents average color and histogram color selectors for a QBIC query makesf.c Creates a shot catalog file for use with makehtml.exe. makehtml.c Accesses a shot catalog and creates HTML pages for display by a Web browser storybrd.java Applet to display the shots, called by the HTML pages generated by makehtml.c utility.c Utility routines utility.h Header file for utility routines makefile.aix Makefile to build the programs in AIX makefile.os2 Makefile to build the programs in OS/2 makefile.iva Makefile to build the programs in Windows NT (or later), using IBM VisualAge C++ makefile.mvc Makefile to build the programs in Windows, using Microsoft Visual C++ makefile.sun Makefile to build the programs in Solaris makefile.hp Makefile to build the programs in HP-UX